flancia-coop/doc.anagora.org/flancia-meet.md

 # Flancia Meet
-- We meet best-effort every Saturday.
+- We meet best-effort every Saturday. when utc??
 - This is where we could have community maintained notes :)

 # #push [[flancia-meet-2022-05-07]]